jorendorff/tabletop-games/identifamy.md

 (writen by Peggy Nicoll)

 Identifamy is the game where everyone tries to draw you based on the things you say and the choices you make.
+It is a role-playing game that you can win.

 It contains a bit of Taboo (a fantastic party game), a bit of Identik (another fantastic party game), a whole bunch of D&D, and a heaping